sarchar/RetroDisassemblerStudio/README.md

 * Ability to export the project as source code (.ASM files)
 * Search and filter changes in memory
 * For the emulator: audio, more mappers, optimizations
+* For the editor: quality of life changes, multi-line comments, and plenty more

 ## Screenshots